Simulating rare kaon decays $K^{+}\to\pi^{+}\ell^{+}\ell^{-}$ using domain wall lattice QCD with physical light quark masses: Details of Calculation

 This calculation is performed on a lattice ensemble generated with the Iwasaki gauge action and 2+1 flavors of M\"obius domain wall fermions (DWF) \cite{PhysRevD.93.074505}.
 The spacetime volume is $(L/a)^3 \times (T/a) = 48^3\times96$ and the inverse lattice spacing $a^{-1}=1.730\left(4\right)$GeV.
 The fifth-dimensional extent is $L_{s}=24$ and the residual mass is $am_{\text{res}}=6.102\left(40\right)\times10^{-4}$.
 The light and strange sea quark masses are $am_{l} = 0.00078$ and $am_{s}=0.0362$ respectively, corresponding to pion and kaon masses of $M_{\pi}=139.2(4)$MeV and $M_{K}=499(1)$MeV.
 We use 87 gauge configurations, each separated by 20 Monte Carlo time steps.

 The M\"obius DWF action \cite{BROWER20171} was used to simulate the sea quarks, with a rational approximation used for the strange quark.
-In this calculation the light valence quarks make use of the zM\"obius action \cite{McGlynn:2016OM}, an approximation of the M\"obius action where the sign function has had its $L_{s}$ dimension reduced by using complex parameters that have been matched to the original real parameters using the Remez algorithm.
+In this calculation the light valence quarks make use of the zM\"obius action \cite{McGlynn:2016OM}, an approximation of the M\"obius action where the sign function has had its $L_{s}$ dimension reduced by using complex parameters matched to the original real parameters using the Remez algorithm.
 This gives a reduced fifth-dimensional extent $L_{s}=10$, reducing the computational cost of light-quark inversions.
-The lowest $2000$ eigenvectors of the Dirac operator were also calculated (``deflation"), allowing us to accelerate the light-quark zM\"obius inversions further.
+The lowest $2000$ eigenvectors of the Dirac operator were also calculated (``deflation''), allowing us to accelerate the light-quark zM\"obius inversions further.
 We correct for the bias introduced by the zM\"obius action with a technique similar to all-mode-averaging (AMA) \cite{PhysRevD.88.094503} by computing light and charm propagators also using the M\"obius action on lower statistics, using the M\"obius accelerated DWF (MADWF) algorithm \cite{Yin:2011np} with deflated zM\"obius guesses in the inner loop of the algorithm for the light and a mixed-precision solver for the charm quarks.
+Further details are in the supplementary materials.

 The GIM subtraction relies on a precise cancellation, in particular in the low modes of the light and charm actions, and it is paramount to use the same actions for those quarks.
 With the choice of zM\"obius parameters for the light quark, the DWF theory breaks down for the physical charm-quark mass~\cite{Boyle_2016}.
 We instead perform the GIM subtractions using three unphysical charm-quark masses, chosen to be $am_{c_{1}}=0.25$, $am_{c_{2}}=0.30$, $am_{c_{3}}=0.35$, and extrapolate the results to the physical point.
 The physical charm-quark mass was found to be $am_{c}=0.510(1)$ by computing the three unphysical $\eta_{c}$-meson masses and extrapolating to the physical $\eta_{c}$ mass.
+Previous work has demonstrated that, for the lattice parameters in use for this calculation, such an extrapolation is well-controlled~\cite{DDsDecayConstantsRBCUKQCD}.

 We use Coulomb-gauge fixed wall sources for the kaon and pion.
 The pion and kaon sources are separated by 32 lattice units in time, with the kaon at rest at $t_{K}=0$ and the pion with momentum $\mathbf{p}=\frac{2\pi}{L}\left(1,0,0\right)$ at $t_{\pi}=32$.
 The electromagnetic current is inserted midway between the kaon and the pion at $t_{J}=16$, so that the effects of the excited states from the interpolating operators are suppressed.
 We omit the disconnected diagram, since it is suppressed by $\mathrm{SU}(3)$ flavour symmetry and $1/N_c$ to an expected $\sim 10\%$ of the connected-diagram contribution~\cite{PhysRevD.94.114516}.
 Given the error on our final result, the disconnected contribution is negligible.
 Control of the error is being explored in an ongoing project.